-Environments which everyone can use to access and benefit from the full range of opportunities available; confidently, independently, with choice and dignity, which avoids separation or segregation and is made up of places and spaces that acknowledge diversity and difference, meeting the needs of everyone in society.
+Environments which everyone can use to access and benefit from the full range of opportunities available; confidently, independently, with choice and dignity.
+It avoids separation or segregation and is made up of places and spaces that acknowledge diversity and difference.
+As such, it meets the needs of everyone in society.